SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 kalandha – mixed seamlessly (like water mixing with water)

-peru – (considering that as my favour) huge
+peru – (considering that as his benefit) huge

 nal – good (since its nirhEthukam – without any effort from AzhwAr)